Q:How do I find out about the details of the course content, assessments, grading and student expectations?

 Q: Who should take this course?

-A: This course is intended for degree and non-degree seeking students and working professionals in the food sciences, health sciences, natural sciences, life sciences, agricultural sciences, and environmental sciences areas.
-The course requires biochemistry and suggests suggests introductory biology and chemistry through organic chemistry as pre-requisites for success.
-For degree seeking students, university credit earned for this course may be transferred to your home institution if you are not a local student.
+A: This course is intended for degree and non-degree seeking students and working professionals in the environmental sciences, environmental health sciences, earth sciences, natural sciences, life sciences, agricultural sciences, and environmental engineering areas.
+The course requires introductory biology and chemistry through organic chemistry for as pre-requisites for success.
+For degree seeking students, university credit earned for this course can be transferred to your home institution if you are not a local student.

 Q: How is it taught?

-A: The course has 2 lectures per week that can be viewed as video-on-demand from the Web or downloaded as audio/video files for play on portable media players.
+A: The course has 2 lectures per week that can be viewed archived on the Web.
 The course begins in late August and finishes in late December.
 The course is designed for a variety of learner types.
 Text, visual and audio interactive support is a part of the course whether in the classroom or over the Web.
-The course can be taken at the undergraduate or graduate level (see Course Syllabus for details).
+The course can be taken at the undergraduate or graduate level (see Syllabus for details).
 When the course is not in session, the archived lectures from the previous class are left on the site.
 Lectures and the supporting course information are updated annually.

 Q: What if I am not a student at the University of Idaho?

-A: This course is designed to be taken completely over the Web.
+A: This course can be taken completely over the Web.
 If you are taking this course to fulfill or supplement curriculum requirements at your home university we can work with your institution to transfer credits.
-Working professionals or part-time students can register as a non-degree seeking student (no additional charges).
-This course is posted as open courseware and thus the information is distributed to anyone with an interest in learning.
+Working professionals or part-time students can register as a "non-degree seeking student" see Student Admissions.

 Q: How do I register for this course?

-A: Please visit the Official FoodTox Web Site and select the appropriate link on that page.
+A: Please visit the Official Etox Web Site and select the appropriate link on that page.

 Q: How much does this course cost?